ellaonderdonk/ProjectTemplate/analysis/notebooks/README.md

-This is where notebooks for intermediate behavioral analyses go
+This is where notebooks for intermediate analyses go

 My current naming: `NB1_behavioral_data_checks.Rmd`